BACKGROUND

 PUBLIC ENGAGEMENT

-I am currently curating an exhibition at the Taylor Institution Library, showcasing publications of the Gaberbocchus Press (on display between 21 October - 12 November 2024).
+I have recently curated an exhibition at the Taylor Institution Library, showcasing publications of the Gaberbocchus Press (on display between 21 October - 12 November 2024).
+Read more here.

 I have worked as a Research Assistant on a Policy Engagement project led by Dr Charlotte Ryland, aimed at establishing structures for Policy Engagement within the Faculty.
 Read more here.